-Tomorrow is Global Running Day, a day where we come together to celebrate the true purpose of running: being able to post about running.
+On Global Running Day, we come together to celebrate the true purpose of running: being able to post about running.

 Global Running Day is an annual initiative that focuses on celebrating and promoting physical fitness through running.
 The observance encourages individuals, communities, and organisations worldwide to engage in the fun, healthy, and invigorating activity of running.
 It aims to inspire everyone, no matter their age or level of ability, to experience the countless benefits of a simple run – both for the body and the mind.